-You’ve worked with the FPS Onshore team to select just the right composite pipe for your project and have already seen the savings and superiority over steel and HDPE now you must begin preparing for the installation phase and all the associated costs such as manpower, downtime, and equipment.
+You’ve worked with the Baker Hughes team to select just the right composite pipe for your project and have already seen the savings and superiority over steel and HDPE.
+Now you must begin preparing for the installation phase and all the associated costs such as manpower, downtime, and equipment.

 The design of the pipe also allows for simple installation as well as convenient transport and set-up.
-The piping uses an ingenious fitting involving a straightforward stem and ferial design.
-A stem is inserted into the ID on the pipe while the ferial goes over the OD and is mechanically deformed to achieve restraint of the reinforcement layer.
-The next step of connect to common oilfield infrastructure is also made convenient with multiple coupling options like NPT threads, weld end, and API/ASME flanges
+The piping uses an ingenious fitting involving a straightforward stem and ferrule design.
+A stem is inserted into the ID on the pipe while the ferrule goes over the OD and is mechanically deformed to achieve restraint of the reinforcement layer.
+The next step of connect to common oilfield infrastructure is also made convenient with multiple coupling options like NPT threads, weld end, and API/ASME flanges.

 - For applications at or below 500 psi, the pipe can either be installed on the surface or buried as long as the ground is free of sharp rocks or objects that might puncture or tear the outer cover layer.
 Make sure you clear the site of excavators, large trucks, or other equipment during the operation so your pipe is not damaged by vehicles.

 - For applications at or above 750 psi full line burial is recommended, and while installation is made easier due to Baker Hughes composite pipe being lighter and more flexible, it also requires verification of soil and basic compaction during backfill to control possible upheaval buckling.
-This is a critical step on the high-stress application, and one you will be happy to have FPS Onshore overseeing.
+This is a critical step on the high-stress application, and one you will be happy to have Baker Hughes overseeing.

 - If a steel line already in place a pull-through method would be utilized where the existing pipe is cleared of obstructions and then flooded with water and the Thermoflex pipe is safely pulled through.
 This would eliminate the need for trenching, providing even more cost-effective options.